HUBformat/FPHUB_adder/README.md

 This module implements a custom **floating-point adder** using a simplified, educational format referred to as **HUB**.
 The design supports normalized numbers only, and handles key IEEE 754-style special cases like ±zero, ±infinity, and ±one.
 The goal is to offer a modular, understandable architecture for floating-point addition in digital systems.

-The core component (`my_FPHUB_adderv1`) takes two inputs in HUB format and returns a correctly computed sum, managing alignment, normalization, overflow, and special cases through a series of coordinated submodules.
+The core component (`FPHUB_adder`) takes two inputs in HUB format and returns a correctly computed sum, managing alignment, normalization, overflow, and special cases through a series of coordinated submodules.

 ---